 So you’re a business owner.
 You’ve worked hard to grow your business.
-You’ve got a loyal staff and want to make sure your employees have a great benefit plan.
+You’ve got a loyal staff and want to make sure your employees have a great benefits plan.
 Does that mean that you should be on the same plan as your employees?
-You need to look at business owner benefit plans.
+It would help if you looked at business owner benefit plans.

 The nice part of benefits in Canada, they are a tax-free benefit to employees and can be written off entirely as a business expense for a company.

-But that mean you should be under the same plan as your employees?
+But that means you should be under the same plan as your employees?

 Many employee plans will have co-pays, deductibles or have the employee contribute to some financial portion of the plan.
 This is important because it makes the employee have an ownership stake in the plan’s overall cost and sustainability.

 Owners are not employees.
-They take the risks, have the overhead so why not give them one of the few opportunities to expense all personal healthcare costs through his/her company.
+They take risks, have the overhead, so why not give them one of the few opportunities to expense all personal healthcare costs through his/her company.